openstack/neutron/doc/source/devref/quota.rst

 the transaction which creates the reservation.
 The lock is acquired when reading usage data.
-In case of write-set certification failures, which can occur in active/active clusters such as MySQL galera, the decorator oslo_db.api.wrap_db_retry will retry the transaction if a DBDeadLock exception is raised.
+In case of write-set certification failures, which can occur in active/active clusters such as MySQL galera, the decorator neutron.db.api.retry_db_errors will retry the transaction if a DBDeadLock exception is raised.
 While non-locking approaches are possible, it has been found out that, since a non-locking algorithms increases the chances of collision, the cost of